outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - add to solution automation workflows

-      - filter interaction structures that dont contradict relevant interactions in the problem system or the solution system (or adjust solution system if not required to be in its original format), determining relevance by whether the components are interactive with or are vertex variables (causative/generative/descriptive) of the problem/solution components
+      - filter interaction structures that dont contradict relevant interactions in the problem system or the solution system (or adjust solution system if not required to be in its original format), determining relevance by whether the components are interactive with or are vertex variables (causative/generative/descriptive) of the problem/solution components, and build possible solutions out of these filtered interaction structures

       - find vertex variables of differences (certainty/uncertainty, equal/opposite, structural/abstract) and apply as problem-solution connecting structures